maxgamertyper/AchievementManager/README.md

 # AchievementManager
-A boplmod to manage achievements (add all or remove all rn)
+A bopl mod to manage achievements (add all or remove all rn)